Mo-Shaeerah/End-to-end-Diamond-Prediction/README.md

 ## **`4- Model Evaluation`**

-This picture show the performance of Voting Regressor model after evaluate it on new data
+This picture show the performance of Voting Regressor model after evaluated it on a new data

 ![Images](Images/ModelEvaluate.jpg)

 ## **`5- Picture to Deployment step`**
-Here's a screnshot that show my streamlit app, you can reach it by this link
+Here's a screnshot that show my streamlit app, and you can reach it by clicking on this link: http://192.168.1.7:8501
 ![Images](Images/Streamlit-pic.jpg)